+Dr. Kimberley Sommerville

+IMPROVING POLYCYSTIC OVARIAN SYNDROME MANAGEMENT IN KINGSTON, JAMAICA (IMPOK)

+K Sommerville 1

+Objectives:

-Dr. Kimberley Sommerville IMPROVING POLYCYSTIC OVARIAN SYNDROME MANAGEMENT IN KINGSTON, JAMAICA (IMPOK) Shaun Treweek This research seeks to understand the experiences of women with PCOS and general practitioners who diagnose and treat PCOS.
-This is a disease that has not been widely researched in Jamaica, but may cause long term complications that impact the health care system, hence my interest in learning how nutrition is used in the management of PCOS and prevention of its complications.
-Objectives - 1.
-Understand how general practitioners in Kingston, Jamaica currently diagnose PCOS - 2.
-Determine opinions of general practitioners and women with PCOS regarding management of PCOS - 3.
-Determine a) views of participants to metformin compared to lifestyle change to manage PCOS b) openness of participants to partake in a randomized controlled trial comparing use of Metformin and lifestyle changes to treat PCOS Materials & Methods:
+To understand how general practitioners in Kingston, Jamaica currently diagnose PCOS, determine opinions of general practitioners and women with PCOS regarding management of PCOS and determine a) views of participants to metformin compared to lifestyle change to manage PCOS b) openness of participants to partake in a randomized controlled trial comparing use of Metformin and lifestyle changes to treat PCOS Methods:

 This was a qualitative study using content analysis method held in the parish of Kingston & St. Andrew, Jamaica with women diagnosed with PCOS based on the Rotterdam criteria, and general practitioners who treat women.
 The data were collected via 12 semi-structured interviews with women with PCOS between the ages of 18 to 40 years and from 18 online surveys by general practitioners.
+Results:

-Results The analysis of the data noted five themes and fifteen sub-themes from discussion with participants.
+The analysis of the data noted five themes and fifteen sub-themes from discussion with participants.
 These include: 1) Knowledge of PCOS (Hormonal imbalance, Insulin resistance and Infertility); (2) PCOS Diagnosis by General Practitioner (Menstrual dysfunction, Pelvic Ultrasound and Hormonal panel); (3) PCOS comorbidities (Type 2 Diabetes and Dyslipidemia); (4) PCOS Management (Oral contraceptive pills, Metformin and Lifestyle change) and (5) Openness to PCOS Trial (Resistance to medication, Resistance to lifestyle change, Financial constraints and Poor patient compliance).
 Conclusion: